 Founder & Chairman

-Paul practiced law for two years prior to founding BerylHealth.
-He holds a bachelor’s degree in history UCLA and a law degree from Southwestern University.
+Paul practiced law for two years prior to starting BerylHealth.
+He holds a bachelor’s degree in history from UCLA and a law degree from Southwestern University.
 To learn more about Paul, please visit www.paulspiegelman.com.

 Founding Editor, Patient Experience Journal